-There are thousands of reasons why pets, or puppies, in particular, are beneficial for babies.
-However, you need to carefully prepare and do a lot of things like training both babies and puppies to interact with each other, cleaning pet hair off your living space, and so on.
+There are thousands of reasons why pets, or puppies, benefit babies.
+However, you must carefully prepare and do many things like training babies and puppies to interact with each other, cleaning pet hair off your living space, and so on.

-There is a common question: “Will my baby and my dog play with each other without an accident?”
+A common question: “Will my baby and my dog play with each other without an accident?”
 My answer is definitely yes.
-Nevertheless, this requires a lot of time, training, and supervision.

 Dogs can be our best friends, but you still need to do lots of training before you combine babies and puppies.